kieraliz/cse15l-lab-reports/lab-report-1-week-2.md

 #### ls -a

-The command:
-> ls -a

-will list all files.
+The command *ls -a* will list all files.
 This command may look like this: